-Terracotta Warriors Tour Guide For Hire While Visiting China
+Terracotta Warriors Tour Guide For Hire While Traveling China

 The Terracotta Warriors is regarded as the “8th wonder of the world”, and is one of the most visited tourist places in China.
 Located 42 kilometers away from Xi’an, this museums spans over an area of 16,300 square meters.
 If you would like to visit this very special historic museum then you are in luck, we offer Terracotta Warriors tour packages to fit any of your needs.
 Request a free quote on this page and contact us to get an experienced tour guide who will help make the trip very enjoyable.

 The museum is a must visit for all history lovers because of its rich historical significance and the beauty of its construction.
 It is recommended to visit the museum on weekdays during morning hours since weekends are usually very crowded.
 It can also get terribly cold during winters since the museum is underground.